Fees & Costs

 IMPORTANT NOTE:

 We are not able to offer you financial advice or to advise you on your best options.
-It is recommended that you seek independent financial advice and/or call the Financial Information Service (FIS) at DHS on 132300 (or DVA on 133254) before making any decisions.
+It is recommended that you seek independent financial advice and/or call Services Australia’s Financial Information Service (FIS) or Aged Care Specialist Officers (ACSOs) or Department of Veterans’ Affairs (DVA) before making any decisions.
 Brochures for Financial Advisers are available at the front desk.
-More information is available at http://www.humanservices.gov.au/customer/services/centrelink/financial-information-service
+More information is available at https://www.servicesaustralia.gov.au/financial-information-service and https://www.servicesaustralia.gov.au/aged-care-specialist-officer-my-aged-care-face-to-face-services?context=55715

 'MEANS NOT DISCLOSED' RESIDENTS